AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 Using a custom training loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If we wanted to have more control over the training process, it is also possible to write our own custom
 training loop to train our agent.
-The training loop below can be used alternatively to the above ``finetune_llm_reasoning``
+The training loop below can be used alternatively to the above ``finetune_llm_multiturn``
 function and is an example of how we might choose to train our agent to exhibit reasoning.

 .. collapse:: Custom Training Loop